'Left in the dark': Family of U.K. teen killed in crash involving spouse of U.S. diplomat seeks answers - 41NBC News | WMGT-DT

 Charles, 44, and the teen’s father, Tim Dunn, 55, are hoping U.S. authorities, including President Donald Trump himself, will intervene.

-“We need something,” she added.
+“We need something,” Charles added.
 “And if they don’t give themselves up, then President Trump needs to do something.”

 Superintendent Sarah Johnson with Northamptonshire Police said in a statement Saturday that the suspect left the U.K. despite initially telling British investigators she had no plans to leave the country in the near future.